kpspemu/kpspemu/README.md

 * [Fix Ortho Sample (madd ins + sceCtrl)](https://youtu.be/REF_wFJE85c)

 ### Current state:
-Right now, this is just a proof of concept.
-It just runs a very small demo in interpreted mode.
+Right now it is capable to run some basic homebrew in interpreted mode.

 The aim is to create a portable emulator that can run fast in JVM, JS, Android, C++ targets (using libjit).